 Xavier University has four endowed chairs and several endowed professorships.
-The endowed chairs are in science, humanities, computer science, and business entrepreneurship.
+The endowed chairs are in science, humanities, computer science, public health sciences, and business entrepreneurship.
 Two of the professorships are reserved for faculty who work in the Center for the Advancement of Teaching; the others are awarded to distinguished faculty scholars on a rotating basis.